TysonJLaFollette/partner_document_forwarder/README.md

 - Include retry and circuit breaker wrappers before even writing any HTTP requests.
 - Create two authx interfaces in each project: One for the app providing logins to outsiders, and one for the app logging in to other services.

+## Some Numbers
+- It took rough 1.5 hours to get the Jest testing environment working.
+A significant portion (0.5hr) was because of my attempts to write tests for a complicated server component.
+Now having documented the process I could do it significantly faster.
+I find that even still that running the app is overwritign my 'jsx' setting in tsconfig.ts and breaking Jest tests.
+- Writing each test takes perhaps 5 minutes.
+More complicated tests that check for invokations or types take roughly the same time as simple ones...
+IF you use a tool like ChatGPT to find the needed syntax.
+ChatGPT's LLM is boss at navigating the complex grammar of unfamiliar parts of an API.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started